 Protection against a cyber-attack should be thought out well in advance of the necessity for cybersecurity protections.
 The West Virginia Secretary of State's Office has partnered with Harvard's Belfer Center to create guidance for cyber security training.
 One set of guidance is specifically tailored for campaigns.
-Please review the Cybersecurity Campaign Playbook at the Belfer Center's website at www.belfercenter.org/publication/cybersecurity-campaign-playbook.

-It's just as important to plan for responding to an attack as it is to develop a security strategy to prevent one.
+Please review the Cybersecurity Campaign Playbook at the Belfer Center's website at www.belfercenter.org/publication/cybersecurity- campaign-playbook.
+It is just as important to plan for responding to an attack as it is to develop a security strategy to prevent one.
 How you respond often has more to do with the ultimate outcome of an incident than what was compromised.

-Be prepared for an incident to occur.
+Be prepared for an incident to occur: Establish cybersecurity rules, training, and an incident response plan for your campaign staff.